Uniwide Sales: Uniwide's struggle for revival and legacy

 Amidst a backdrop of numerous legal battles and significant financial setbacks, Uniwide founder Gow has persistently strived to navigate the company's challenges.
 His efforts have focused on recovering losses, reclaiming valuable assets and properties for Uniwide Sales, all while managing a multitude of ongoing legal cases.

 A notable development in Uniwide's retail history occurred in 2006 when its former in-house supermarket chain, Super8 Grocery Warehouse, spun off from its parent company.
 It was established as Super8 Retail Systems, Inc., an entirely independent entity that has since grown to operate over 70 branches across Luzon.

 The site of the former Uniwide Metromall Las Piñas, officially known as Knows Best Bargain Center, Inc., is reportedly slated for redevelopment by SM Prime, with plans to transform it into SM Metromall Las Piñas.

-While many of Uniwide's former branches have been demolished, two significant exceptions remain operational and largely unchanged: Knows Best Bargain Center, Inc. (Uniwide Las Piñas) and Bargain Specialist, Inc. (Uniwide Malolos).
-These two branches stand as the last operational remnants of the original Uniwide retail network that have not undergone demolition or extensive renovation.
+While many of Uniwide's former branches have been demolished, one significant exception remain operational and largely unchanged: Knows Best Bargain Center, Inc. (Uniwide Las Piñas) This branch stands as the last operational remnants of the original Uniwide retail network that have not undergone demolition or extensive renovation.

 Metro Mall Las Piñas

-Once a vibrant retail hub, Metro Mall Las Piñas, situated on Alabang-Zapote Road, now stands as a partially operational, semi-abandoned, and increasingly decrepit "dead mall."
-Originally built and operated by Uniwide Sales, its current state starkly contrasts its envisioned past.
+Once a retail hub, Metro Mall Las Piñas, situated on Alabang-Zapote Road, now stands as a semi-abandoned and increasingly decrepit "dead mall." it was originally built and operated by Uniwide Sales.

 The mall has become notorious for its advanced state of disrepair.
 Large sections are perpetually unlit, while widespread ceiling leaks and collapses, stemming from a severe lack of maintenance, are evident throughout.
 To mitigate the constant ingress of water, plastic tarpaulins have been crudely hung over numerous leaking sections of the roof.

 Comprising three retail storeys and basement parking, the ground floor of Metro Mall still hosts various stalls and stores, primarily selling budget-friendly goods.
 A Super8 Grocery Warehouse remains one of its anchor tenants, providing a functional retail presence.

 In stark contrast, the second floor is largely empty, with half of its area blocked off, though it remains accessible.
 The third floor, now entirely inaccessible and sealed off, once housed a cinema, the Euroland amusement park, and Planet Music, a KTV bar.
 A striking feature of the mall's past grandeur is the third atrium, which formerly served Euroland; it boasts a massive artificial tree that impressively spans four storeys, from the ground floor up to the ceiling.

 Largely-abandoned second floor of the Uniwide Metro Mall.